Are you searching for in-depth WooCommerce statistics to see just how powerful this open-source WordPress plugin is?

 - Users of Custom Cart will more likely than not switch to WooCommerce.

 - Of those who decide to leave WooCommerce, most transition to Shopify.

-Because owned by the company that runs WordPress, it’s expected that WooCommerce will be one of the largest eCommerce solutions.
+Because it is owned by the company that runs WordPress (Automattic), it’s expected that WooCommerce will be one of the largest eCommerce solutions.
 Which it is!

 With tens of thousands of downloads daily, WooCommerce keeps growing in popularity.
-It’s loved by small and large eCommerce business owners because of its simplicity and amazing flexibility and extendability.
+Small and large eCommerce business owners love it because of its simplicity and amazing flexibility and extendability.

 Whether selling one or ten thousand products, Woo can handle them all and then some.